Aastha-Kumari-123/Assignment-cpp/README.md

 **##Topic 7: Static Member,Constant Members,ADT**

-71.Program with static data member.
+71. Program with static data member
-72.Program with static member function.
+72. Program with static member function
+73. Program with constant object
+74. Program with constant member function
+80. Program for dynamic object creation and deletion using new and delete